 We hiked 13.5 kilometres that day and did a lot of height difference.
 Because of heavy backpack, my arms were aching more than my legs.

 We started our hike from Ornak hut and followed yellow trail leading to Starorobociańska Valley (1037 metres).
 It may look easy peasy on the map but there's Iwaniacka Pass (1459 metres) on the way which adds up some height difference.

-Then, we headed along green trail to the famous mountain hut on Chochołowska Clearing .
+Then, we headed along green trail to the famous mountain shelter on Chochołowska Clearing .
 Dear Lord, the crowds!
 I left Bartosz there and quickly headed towards Grześ peak (1653 metres) following yellow trail.

-I like this mountain a lot - the trail leading there is nice and easy and the views are breathtaking - Grześ peak offers amazing panorama of Western Tatra mountains.
+I like this mountain a lot.
+The trail leading there is nice and easy and the views are breathtaking - Grześ peak offers amazing panorama of Western Tatra mountains.
 It's perfect place to relax and contemplate Tatra National Park's nature - flat and spacious mountain top welcomes tired hikers and encourages to stay long.

 Time to get back - we returned to Zakopane following green trail in the valley.

 It was pleasurable and relaxing walk in one of the most beautiful valleys in Poland.
 Getting from Chochołowska Clearing shelter to Kiry takes about 2.5 hour - it's perfect for families with children.

 By the way, I always use this website to plan my hikes.
 This online map's very convenient - shows the length, height difference and allows to flexibly plan the route.

 I consider this trip quite enlightening and will definitely remember the below conclusions when planning my next backpacking hikes in Tatra mountains: